Cythara/Cythara/README.md

     * After the players upload their song, the Audience listen and judge the song.
     * They then have to vote for their favourite player
 3. The player with maximum votes from the audience wins the duel!

+### Leaderboard:
+After every duel, the player with his/her votes get updated into the leaderboard.
+  Hence, the leaderboard shows the top ranked artists of Cythara.